openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - You can embed Oppia explorations in your course so that learners can interact with them directly in the courseware.
      - Full support
+   * - :ref:`UBC Peer Instruction`
+     - This tool offers the experience of the Peer Instruction learning system within your online course.
+     - Full support
    * - :ref:`Poll Tool`
      - You can include polls in your course to gather learners' opinions on various questions.
 You can use the Poll Tool in Studio.
      - Full support
    * - :ref:`Poll`
      - You can run polls in your course so that your students can share opinions on different questions.
-You can use this type of poll only in OLX, not Studio.
+You can only add this type of poll to a course by using :ref:`OLX<olx:edX Open Learning XML Guide>`.
+Support for this tool in Studio is not available.
      - Provisional support
    * - :ref:`Problem with Adaptive Hint`
      - A problem with an adaptive hint evaluates a student's response, then